Nrechati/Engineering-Helicopter-Ctrl-and-Cmd/README.md

-# Engineering study: Power Supply alternative to Ram Air Turbines in Aircrafts *(RAT)*
+# Engineering study: Hinf command scaling for Helicopter

 This project is my work on a use case for **"Robust and Optimal Commands"** as a 5th Year **Engineering student at ESTACA**